Liberté Chan is excited to be back as a meteorologist and reporter at KTLA 5 after getting her start at the station in 2003.

 She returned to KTLA in 2010.

-Liberté has a master’s degree in public health from USC, as well as a certification in broadcast journalism from UCLA and a bachelor’s degree in journalism from University of Massachusetts Amherst.
-She graduated early from college, studying at the Sorbonne in Paris.
+Liberté earned her certificate in meteorology from Mississippi State University in August, 2015.
+She also has a master’s degree in Public Health from USC’s Keck School of Medicine, plus a certification in broadcast journalism from UCLA and a bachelor’s degree in Journalism from University of Massachusetts Amherst.
+She graduated early from college, spending her last semester studying abroad at the Sorbonne in Paris.

 Liberté was born and raised in Los Angeles and grew up as a competitive figure skater and was nationally ranked in both singles and pairs.
 She enjoys spending time with her dogs, hiking and taking them to area dog parks.
 She is a self-proclaimed exercise addict and spends at least six days a week spinning or practicing yoga.